joxcat/stopcovid-mirror/stopcovid-blesdk-android/README.md

     backgroundServiceManufacturerDataIOS = byteArrayOf(), // Byte array of manufacturer data advertised by iOS in background.
-It depends on your service UUID txCompensationGain = 0, // Calibrated TxPowerLevel of your device rxCompensationGain = 0, // RSSI compensation gain of your device )
+It depends on your service UUID txCompensationGain = 0, // Calibrated TxPowerLevel of your device rxCompensationGain = 0, // RSSI compensation gain of your device scanReportDelay = 1_000L // Scanner delay before reporting results.
+By default it is set to 1s )
 }